George Arliss: Personal life

 On 14 September 1899, Arliss married Florence Arliss (née Florence Kate Montgomery Smith) (1870–1950), to whom he was married until his death.
-(Leslie Arliss, who became a prolific producer-director for Gainsborough Pictures, is erroneously referred to as their son in some reference works.)
+(Leslie Arliss, who became a prolific producer-director for Gainsborough Pictures, is erroneously referred to as their son in some reference works – he was in fact their nephew.)

 Arliss was a prominent anti-vivisectionist who founded the National Anti-Vivisection Society of Chicago.
 He was president of the Episcopal Actors' Guild of America from 1921 to 1938.

 He was a strict vegetarian, stating that "I eat nothing I can pat".
 Arliss walked four miles each day and took interest in aerobics.
+His dogs are buried at the Pine Ridge Pet Cemetery.

 In retirement Arliss settled at Pangbourne in Berkshire.
 Film producer Darryl F. Zanuck tried to interest him in returning to Hollywood to star in The Pied Piper in 1942.
 Instead, Arliss lived out the Luftwaffe's Blitz on London and died in Maida Hill in London of a bronchial ailment on 5 February 1946, aged 77.
 His gravestone spurns his success in the performing arts in favor of the one achievement of which he was apparently most proud: an honorary Master of Arts degree he received from Columbia University in 1919.